vzoa/ZoaIds/README.md

 # ZoaIds

-The beginnings of a C# backend / [Solid](https://www.solidjs.com/) frontned IDS for vZOA.
+The beginnings of a C# backend / [Solid](https://www.solidjs.com/) frontend IDS for vZOA.